Study programme

 2. Research track: You will take a research tutorial (10 EC), and will write a longer research thesis (20 EC).

-3. Applied Research track: You will be enrolled in one of our Labs (15 EC), for example, Ter Info: Discussing Terrorism in the Classroom, which offer internships that are run in collaboration between the History of International Relations group and external partners, and you will write a thesis (15 EC).
+3. Applied Research track: You will be enrolled in one of our applied research labs (15 EC), for example, the Cold War Research Network and the student led think tank GA!-History at Present, and you will write a thesis (15 EC).

 We will ask you to communicate your choice to us (Practice Track, Research Track or Applied Research Track) by January, during our yearly mid-term evaluation talks.